MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-consumer.md

 The default skill handler:

-- Uses an authentication configuration object to perform both bot-to-bot authentication and claims validation.
+- If an app ID and password are present, uses an authentication configuration object to perform both bot-to-bot authentication and claims validation.
 - Uses the conversation ID factory to translate from the consumer-skill conversation back to the root-user conversation.
 - Generates a proactive message so that the skill consumer can reestablish a root-user turn context and forward activities to the user.